sunilpandey246/Power-BI-Sales-Dashboard/README.md

 Using this data model, we can analyze:

 - 📌 Sales by Region
-- 📌 Sales by Product Category & Subcategory
+- 📌 Sales by Product Category
 - 📌 Customer Segmentation
 - 📌 Monthly & Yearly Sales Trends
 - 📌 Return Quantity Analysis